-A great way to get outside, stay active and help others is to volunteer for outdoor non-profits, government organizations and ministries.
+A great way to get outside and be active, build community and help others is to volunteer for outdoor camps, ministries and businesses.

 If it’s local, you can offer to put time in weekly or monthly.
-If it’s a distance away, offer to help out for a multi-day project once or twice a year.
+If it’s not local, offer to help out for a multi-day project once or twice a year.

 I volunteered monthly for a local horse rescue a few years ago.
-I lugged hay and grain to the various corrals, scooped out stalls and hauled manure away, cleaned and filled water troughs, and whatever else was on the agenda for that morning.
+I lugged hay and grain to the various corrals, scooped out stalls and hauled manure away, cleaned and filled water troughs, and whatever else was on the agenda for the morning I was there.

-It got me around horses (I love horses).
-It got me off my rear and on my feet (when I sit a good part of my day it feels great to work hard for awhile).
+It was a great option because got me around horses (I love horses).
+It got me off my rear and on my feet (when I sit a good part of my day it feels great to work hard for a while).
 It got me outside and around new people.

-Most of my family’s outdoor volunteering has been for our favorite non-profit ministry in northern Minnesota—Okontoe, a wilderness campground and retreat center.
+Most of my family’s outdoor volunteering has been for our favorite non-profit ministry in northern Minnesota—Okontoe, a wilderness family campground and Christian retreat center.

-We’ve helped them plant, weed and harvest in their large gardens.
+We’ve helped them plant, weed and harvest in their large community garden.
 We’ve helped maintain their campground.
 We’ve helped split and stack their winter firewood supply.
-We’ve helped cut and clear brush.
+We’ve helped cut and clear brush, and remove dead trees near campsites.

-Back in my 20s I volunteered for two summers there, too, when they used to run 2-week youth camps.
+When I was in my 20s, I volunteered for two summers there, too, when they used to run 2-week youth camps.
 I was a counselor one summer and co-director the other.

 We taught things like wilderness skills, canoeing and team building.
 Each session culminated in a multi-day canoe trip in the Boundary Waters Canoe Area Wilderness.

-Do you love dogs but don’t have one of your own?
-Offer to walk a neighbor’s dog, or volunteer to walk dogs at your local humane society or other rescue organization.
+- Do you love dogs but don’t have one of your own?
+Offer to walk a neighbor’s dog, or volunteer to walk dogs at your local animal shelter or rescue organization.

-Do you love to hike?
+- Do you love to hike?
 Find a hiking organization in your state and see what they need help with.
-In Minnesota we have the Superior Hiking Trail and part of the North Country Trail.
-They’re always looking for help maintaining the trails.
+In Minnesota, we have the Superior Hiking Trail, part of the North Country Trail and the portage system in the Boundary Waters.
+They’re always looking for help with trail work—maintaining, trimming, removing fallen trees and more.

-Are you a camper?
+- Are you a camper?
 Check out local parks that accept volunteers to help maintain their campsites, plant trees, be a park guide or help get rid of invasive plant species.
+Many campgrounds, both public and private, need a campground host during their camping season.

 Include Your Family

-- It gives you a chance to spend time together.
+- It gives you a chance to spend time together doing hands-on activities.

-- It gets them outside and away from their electronic gadgets.
+- It gets the kids outside and away from their electronic gadgets.

-- It exposes them to the blessing of serving others
+- It exposes them to the blessing of serving others.
+The more you do it, the more of a lifestyle it becomes.

 I was raised by parents who regularly volunteered for all kinds of things, so it’s always been part of my life.
-My husband and I raised our kids to volunteer, too.
+My husband was also raised that way, and we raised our kids to volunteer with us as they grew up.
+Now it’s ingrained in their lives and will be part of their own children’s growing-up years.

 10 Reasons to be an Outdoor Volunteer